albinjoseph229/Nidhi---Personal-Finance-Tracker/README.md

 ## 🏗️ Architecture Overview

-Nidhi is designed with **offline-first architecture** to ensure reliability and privacy:
+Nidhi is designed with **offline-first architecture** to ensure reliability, security, and privacy:

 ```
 User Interface (React Native Screens)